julieraptor/LIEE-DIFF-SVC-AI/README.md

 ### Redistribution

+Do not redistribute any part of this voice model.
+Link to this page to show where to download LIEE DIFF-SVC AI.

 You are free to share rendered singing vocals created with this voice model.

 You are allowed to use this model for pretraining.